 Spring is one of the best times to come to the Peloponnese.The climate can be very pleasant and, although the Greeks will think you mad, you can swim from April onwards.
 Greek Easter is the biggest festival of the year and it’s usually possible to get involved.
 Above all, the mountainsides, bare and forbidding for the rest of the year, are covered with swathes of wild flowers in every colour imaginable.

 Summer is for the sun worshippers.
 Temperatures in July and August can soar above 40°C, making anything more energetic than walking into the sea a daunting prospect.
 It is also the busiest time of year, and not only with foreigners.
 In August the entirety of Athens decamps to the beaches and accommodation can be hard to come by.

-Things start to calm down again from September onwards, and swimming remains pleasant into October, which marks the end of the usual ‘holiday season’ that began in April.
+Things start to calm down again in autumn from September onwards.
+The sea stays warm and swimming remains pleasant into October, which marks the end of the usual ‘holiday season’ that began in April.
 Don’t discount coming in the winter months, however.
 There are often sunny and enjoyable days, even in December, and there’s also the opportunity to ski in the mountains.

 The shape of the Peloponnese lends itself to a circular tour, with one or more excursions inland, but, as distances are not that great, it is also easy enough to base yourself somewhere and make excursions around.

 Ancient Corinth The streets where St Paul preached can still be walked on, and the bulk of Acrocorinth above delivers on the majestic views it seems to promise.